mikelmaron/Cartonama/cartonama.md

 * data: none
 * other: none
 * time: 30 minutes
-* questions: the goal ... alcohol shops map app?
+* questions: the goal ... alcohol shops map app? other ideas: bus stops ** introduction to GIS and GeoData. familiar with GMapsAPI, but nothing more.
+** what are limits to google maps

 ---
 #CREATING GEO DATA